fujitsu/compiler-test-suite/RUN.md

 Preparation
 -----------

 First, you need an environment to run the LLVM test-suite.
 Read [the test-suite Guide in the LLVM Project](https://llvm.org/docs/TestSuiteGuide.html).
-Just to be sure, the required software is listed below..
+Just to be sure, the required software is listed below.

 - [CMake](https://cmake.org/)
   CMake 3.24.0 or higher is required to test Flang.